bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 | .00				    | Speed limit (50km/h)      					|

-The third sign was recognized correctly with a 99% confidence.
+The third sign was recognized correctly with 99% confidence.
+Notice how the top 5 have either letters or number inside the sign.
+No surprises here.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|